awsdocs/aws-cloudformation-user-guide/doc_source/registry.md

 By design, resource properties defined as write\-only are not returned in the schema used to create the Config configuration item\.
 Because of this, including a property that is defined as both write\-only and required will cause the configuration item creation to fail, as a required property will not be not present\.
 To view the schema that will be used to create the configuration item, you can review the `schema` property of the [DescribeType](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeType.html) action\.

 For more information on configuration items, see [Configuration items](https://docs.aws.amazon.com/config/latest/developerguide/config-concepts.html#config-items) in the *AWS Config Developer Guide*\.

+### Preventing senstive properties being recorded in a configuration item<a name="registry-config-record-sensitive"></a>

+Your resource type may contain properties that you consider sensitive information, such as passwords, secrets, or other sensitive data, that you don't want recorded as part of the configuration item\.
+To prevent a property from being recorded in the configuration item, you can include that property in the `writeOnlyproperties` list in your resource type schema\.
+Resource properties listed as `writeOnlyproperties` can be specified by the user, but will not be returned by a `read` or `list` request\.

+For more information, see [Resource Provider Schema](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-schema.html#schema-properties-writeonlyproperties) in the *CloudFormation Command Line Interface User Guide*\.